 Here are the program guidelines:

-- Consult with other local players and assemble a group who are interested in having lessons and willing to make a one-year (4-visit) commitment to the program.
+- Consult with other local players and assemble a group who are interested in having lessons and willing to make a one-year (4 visits normally, only 2 visits in 2015) commitment to the program.
 You are advised to have one person in charge of organizing the finances in advance to guarantee the success of the program.
 This can be done in a number of ways.
 Here are some examples of models for successful programs.

 - Select a teacher from the list of participants (teachers who have agreed to make the same kind of commitment to you) and contact that teacher directly.
 Our list of teachers includes their nearest airport, so that you can factor in the travel costs.

-- Contact the teacher and set up a schedule of 4 visits to take place between September and June.
+- Contact the teacher and set up a schedule of 2 visits to take place before the end of 2015.

 - Agree to guarantee a minimum of 10 hours of teaching at $50/hour for each 2-day visit; this time could be used for private lessons, group coaching, master classes, and/or beginner sessions.
 (Note: Your group can decide to divvy the payments up as they see fit, but must provide the teacher with a minimum $500 per visit.)

 - Arrange to provide local transportation, housing, and food for the Circuit Rider during each visit.

 Here's what you'll get from the program:

 - A grant of up to $2000 for the year ($500/visit) to cover the Circuit Rider's long-distance travel.
 (Additional funds are available for communities that can "piggy-back" their visits so that the teacher can make one multi-destination trip.)